eddiecmurray/blog/_posts/2019-11-18-how_to_find_and_share_information_on_twitter.md

 # Organize and Scheduling Tweets

 I tend to check Twitter every couple of days rather than multiple times a day.
 I may also find content at odd hours or find a couple of things in a row that I want to post.
-Rather than posting everying at once, I use an app called [Buffer](https://buffer.com/) to atomatically schedule my posts or retweets for me.
+Rather than posting everything at once, I use an app called [Buffer](https://buffer.com/) to automatically schedule my posts or retweets for me.
 This helps to not flood feeds of the people who follow me with several posts in a row.

 With Buffer you can also schedule posts at a certain time.
 I find this helpful for Twitter chats.
 When the moderators posts the questions in advance I can scheduled my responses in Buffer so that they are sent out when the Twitter chat begins.